reecetech/bamboo-specs/README.md

 `DEPLOYMENT_FAILED` and `DEPLOYMENT_FINISHED` which mirror the options of the same name in the Bamboo UI.

+### Stages, Jobs and Tasks

+Your plan may have multiple stages, which each have jobs, and each job may have tasks and *final* tasks (tasks to run even if the other tasks fail).

-Then stages and jobs may be defined:
+Stages and jobs may be defined:

     stages:
     - name: Default Stage